Puerto Vallarta, Mexico Port Guide

 Top Things to Do

-- Stroll along the Malecón, a scenic boardwalk lined with sculptures, shops, and eateries.
+- Stroll along the Malecón, a scenic boardwalk lined with shops and sculptures.

 - Visit the iconic Church of Our Lady of Guadalupe, a symbol of the city.

-- Relax on Playa de los Muertos, one of the most popular beaches in the area.
+- Relax on Playa de los Muertos, one of the most popular beaches.

-- Take a boat trip to the stunning Marietas Islands, known for their unique wildlife and hidden beaches.
+- Take a boat tour to the Marietas Islands for snorkeling and wildlife viewing.

 Typical Weather

 Puerto Vallarta enjoys a tropical climate, with warm temperatures year-round.
-The dry season runs from November to April, making it the best time to visit, while the summer months can be hot and humid, with occasional rain.
+The dry season runs from November to April, making it the best time to visit, while the summer months can be hot and humid, with a chance of rain.

 What to Pack